-The existing soils within the areas of proposed retaining and non-retaining site walls should be overexcavated to a depth of at least 2 feet below foundation bearing grade and replaced as compacted structural fill.
-Subgrades for erection pads for concrete tilt-up walls are considered to be a part of the foundation system and should also be overexcavated.
-The overexcavation subgrade soils should be evaluated by the geotechnical engineer prior to scarifying, moisture conditioning and recompacting the upper 12 inches of exposed subgrade soils.
+The existing soils within the areas of any proposed retaining walls and site walls should be overexcavated to a depth of 3 feet below foundation bearing grade and replaced as compacted structural fill as discussed above for the proposed building pad.
+Any undocumented fill soils or disturbed native alluvium within any of these foundation areas should be removed in their entirety.
+The overexcavation areas should extend at least 3 feet beyond the foundation perimeters, and to an extent equal to the depth of fill below the new foundations.
+Any erection pads for tilt-up concrete walls are considered to be part of the foundation system.
+Therefore, these overexcavation recommendations are applicable to erection pads.
+The overexcavation subgrade soils should be evaluated by the geotechnical engineer prior to scarifying, moisture conditioning to within 0 to 4 percent above the optimum moisture content, and recompacting the upper 12 inches of exposed subgrade soils.
 The previously excavated soils may then be replaced as compacted structural fill.